ScilifelabDataCentre/data.scilifelab.se/content/resources/storage.md

 This page is intended to inform researchers in Sweden about the storage resources available to them and how to apply for access.
 If you are aware of resources not listed here, please [get in touch](/contact/).

 Information about [compute resources available to researchers based in Sweden](/services/e-infrastructure/) is available separately on this site.
+On that page, we focus more on resources related to analysis and hosting.

 ### Resources at your University